 Towering over northern Oregon and within eyesight of the streets of Portland, Mount Hood stands at 11,240 feet and is the highest mountain in the state.
 This dormant stratovolcano is home to ski resorts, summer recreation areas, and historic tourist attractions.
 It is also the centerpiece for the more than one million acres of Mt.
 Hood National Forest.

 Scenic charms in the national forest range from waterfalls, hot springs, and glaciers to varied wildlife and alpine wildflowers, making it one of the most popular places to visit in Oregon.
 In winter, snow draws crowds to the slopes.
 In summer, the evergreen landscape of Mount Hood National Forest offers activities that are a little more varied, including abundant hiking trails, climbing opportunities, and numerous campgrounds.

-Plan your trip with this list of the top attractions and things to do in Mount Hood National Forest:
+Plan your trip with our list of the top attractions and things to do in Mount Hood National Forest.

 1. Mount Hood Scenic Loop